 - Submit a completed Utah College of Dental Hygiene application that includes the application fee, and official transcripts from all colleges or universities attended.
 Applications are accepted year-round.
 Applications must be completed in order to be considered and must be received at the Admissions and Records Office.
 Application packets can be obtained by logging onto the college website (www.ucdh.edu) or requested from the UCDH Admissions/Records Office Utah College of Dental Hygiene Admissions/Records Office 1176 South 1480 West, Orem UT, 84058.
 Phone: (801) 426-UCDH (8234). - 2.
 Be in good standing with the college or university last attended. - 3.
 Have successfully completed or will have completed prior to entry into the program prerequisite courses listed below.
 Have a total minimum of thirty-three (33) semester hours of coursework for the bachelor's degree program, from an accredited college or university.
 Course numbers and titles are those of UCDH.
 A UCDH administrator must approve any exceptions or substitutions.
 When an application is made with courses in progress, a mid-semester progress report may be requested from the course director.
 The progress report must be on college or university stationery and include additional contact information signature of the course director.
 It is the responsibility of the student to submit official transcripts for courses taken after the application deadline.
-Official transcripts must be submitted directly by the issuing institution to the UCDH Admissions/Records Office an appeals procedure is in place for students wishing to petition one remaining co-requisite course that must be completed by the appealed timeframe.
-Please contact the Admissions Director for appeal information. - 4.
+Official transcripts must be submitted directly by the issuing institution to the UCDH Admissions/Records Office. - 4.
 Have a minimum grade point average of 2.5 on a 4.0 scale with a grade of C or better on all specifically required courses.
 Only courses with a grade C or better will be considered for prerequisite requirements. - 5.
 The UCDH prerequisite retake policy is as follows: if an applicant's transcript shows they received a final letter grade of C- or lower in any required prerequisite, it would need to be retaken.
 If the transcript legend shows an unfamiliar letter, that is specified on the transcript legend as a failure or incomplete, this would also be considered a needed retake.
 If an applicant has this for any required prerequisite, the rules in the UCDH Prerequisites Retake Policy would apply.
 To be eligible to apply to UCDH, prerequisite courses cannot be taken more than twice.
 On the second attempt, the student must get a C or higher.
-If an applicant has taken a class more than twice (third attempt or more), an applicant would be considered ineligible to apply to the program at UCDH.
+If an applicant has taken a class more than twice (third attempt or more), an applicant would be considered ineligible to apply to the program at UCDH. - 6.
+If English is the applicants second language, a standardized test such as the Test of English as a Foreign Language (TOEFL) may be required.
+A firm grasp and familiarity of the English language is very strongly recommended for all students enrolled in the program.

-- 6. If English is the applicants second language, a standardized test such as the Test of English as a Foreign Language (TOEFL) may be required.
-A firm grasp and familiarity of the English language is very strongly recommended for all students enrolled in the program. - 7.
-All completed applications and corresponding materials will be kept for at least a period of one year.
+7. All completed applications and corresponding materials will be kept for at least a period of one year.
 An official transcript is required from each college, university, or educational institution attended by the applicant.
 Incomplete applications will not be considered.
 It is the applicant's responsibility to verify that all materials have been forwarded to the Admissions and Records Office.
 Arrival (or receiving) of official transcripts to the college does not indicate acceptance or rejection of credits listed on the official transcript.
 A personal interview (or lack of one) does not indicate rejection or acceptance in the program or acceptance of credits or any other part or portion of the application.
 All expenses incurred in the application process are the responsibility of the applicant.